Code-Institute-Submissions/self-isolation-watch/README.md

 This project was developed using Gitpod as the chosen IDE and GitHub as a remote repository.
 Although this projects contains secure information, i have ommitted this information, with the use of an env.py file.

-The deployed project can be viewed on the following link:
+The deployed project can be viewed on the following link: [Live link to self-isolation watch](https://self-isolation-watch.herokuapp.com/)

-The project's GitHub repository can be viewed with the following link:
+The project's GitHub repository can be viewed with the following link: [Git hub repo for self-isolation watch](https://github.com/mayasaffron/self-isolation-watch)

 ### Local deployment